Yu the Great: Ancestry and early life

 Yu's father, Gun, was enfeoffed at Shiniu of Mount Wen (汶山), in modern-day Beichuan County, Sichuan, Yu was said to have been potentially born there, though there are debates as to whether he was born instead in Shifang.
 Yu's mother was of the Youxin (有莘氏) clan, named either Nüzhi (女志) or Nüxi (女嬉).
 His surname was Si, later Xia after the state he was enfeoffed with, while his personal name was Wenming (文命), according to the Shiji.

-When Yu was a child, Emperor Yao enfeoffed Gun as lord of Chong, usually identified as the middle peak of Mount Song.
+When Yu was a child, Emperor Yao enfeoffed Gun as Earl of Chong, usually identified as the middle peak of Mount Song.
 Yu is thus believed to have grown up on the slopes of Mount Song, just south of the Yellow River.
-Yu was described as a credulous, hard working, quick witted person with morals.
+Yu was described as a trustworthy, hard working, quick witted person with unwavering morals.
 He later married a woman from Mount Tu (塗山) who is generally referred to as Tushanshi.
 They had a son named Qi, a name literally meaning "revelation".

 The location of Mount Tu has always been disputed.
 The two most probable locations are Mount Tu in Anhui, and the Tu Peak of the Southern Mountain of Chongqing.

 A separate legend of Yu's birth is attested in an excavated manuscript, the provenance of which is provisionally assigned to the Warring States period.
 In this legend, Yu's mother became pregnant after consuming the grains of a Job's tears plant, and gave birth to him through her back after a three-year gestation period.